-Debit cards, or check cards, are embossed plastic cards with a magnetic strip on the reverse side that authorize direct transfer of funds from a customer's bank account to the commercial organization's bank account for purchase of goods and services.
-Some examples of debit cards are MAC, NYCE, STAR, and PLUS.
+Debit cards or check cards are embossed plastic cards with a magnetic strip on the reverse side that authorize direct transfer of funds from a customer's bank account to the commercial organization's bank account for purchase of goods and services.
+Some examples of debit cards are MAC, NYCE, MOST, and PLUS.
 These are similar to credit cards in that they guarantee creditworthiness, against which the hotel charges the bill; however, the payment is deducted directly and immediately from the guest's personal savings or checking account and transferred to the hotel's account rather than being billed to the guest on a monthly basis.
 Debit cards continue to gain in popularity as the use of credit cards becomes more costly to the guest.
-However, the concept of float, the delay in payment after using a credit card, may remain a more attractive benefit for some guests.
-Some debit cards have a credit-card logo embossed on the plastic card, which indicates they are acceptable at places that accept that particular credit card and are processed through a credit card financial organization.
+However, the concept of float, the delay in payment after using a credit-card logo embossed on the plastic card, which indicates they are acceptable at places that accept that particular credit card and are processed through a credit-card financial organization.
 Debit cards are processed similarly to credit cards.

-To process a debit card payment, the following procedure is used:
+To process a debit-card payment, the following procedure is used: